Sunday, July 13, 2025

 The Dorchester Star reported that "after ridiculing Dorchester in every conceivable manner for insinuating such a thing as having a fair, the meeting adjourned to see if Crete could raise $2,000 to keep it there."

-The June 1888 veterans' reunion was a huge success.
+Dorchester's June 1888 veterans' reunion was a huge success.
 There were grandstands, platforms, pavilions and tents and a crowd "estimated between 1,500 and 15,000."
-(Yes, we realize that is a big gap in the estimate.)
-By July of 1888, W. P. Thompson purchased the ground in northeast Dorchester where the reunion was held.
-(Soon after, the parcel came to be known as “Thompson’s Rodeo Grounds.")
+(Yes, that's a big gap in the estimate.)
+By July of 1888, Dorchester's W. P. Thompson purchased the ground in northeast Dorchester where the reunion was held.
+Soon after, the parcel came to be known as Thompson’s Rodeo Grounds.

-Meanwhile, the September 1888 County Fair at Crete was fraught with problems.
-The 1889 county fair was held in Wilber, then Crete and Wilber alternated for several years until 1900.
 There were no Saline County fairs held again until 1925.
-(Friend hosted a variety of fairs and racing meets during this time, and also hosted a Junior Fair from 1919 to 1921.)
+Friend hosted a variety of fairs and racing meets during this time, and also hosted a Junior Fair from 1919 to 1921.

 The Saline County Fair was revived in October 1925 on Linden Ave. in Crete.
-The following year there were exhibit tents at Tuxedo Park.
-Gradually special show buildings were erected at Tuxedo; the Thompson ponies from Dorchester provided rides and shows; and rural schools built special floats for parades.
+The following year, there were exhibit tents at Tuxedo Park.
+Gradually, special show buildings were erected at Tuxedo.
+The Thompson ponies from Dorchester provided rides and shows, and rural schools built special floats for parades.

 The rest is history.